-The Group is exposed to fair value interest rate risk in relation to fixed rate other borrowing as detailed in Note 24.
+The Group is exposed to fair value interest rate risk in relation to fixed-rate other borrowing as detailed in Note 24 and lease liabilities as detailed in Note 25.
 The Group is also exposed to cash flow interest rate risk in relation to variable-rate bank balances as detailed in Note 21.